Haivision/srt/docs/AccessControl.md

 The listener callback handler is also able to decide about rejecting the incoming connection.
 In a normal situation, the rejection code is predefined as `SRT_REJ_RESOURCE`.
-The handler can, however, sets its own rejection code.
+The handler can, however, set its own rejection code.
 There are two number spaces intended for this purpose (as the range below `SRT_REJC_PREDEFINED` is reserved for internal codes):